18 English Dog Breeds

 The breed had always been known for its sweet nature towards humans and it is one of the few breeds to have a breed standard that specifies that it is good with children.
 The breed comes in a wide variety of solid colours and also patches of colour on a white coat.

-The Norfolk Terrier and Norwich Terrier
+13. Norfolk and Norwich Terriers